alvim/vtex-cms-sauce/README.md

   "password": "your-password"
 }
 ```
-*NOTE: You must have access to the store you're trying to work on.*
+*NOTE: You must have access to the store you're trying to work on.
+Also, you should use your VTEX login and password, not Google/Facebook.*

 3. Create your api-sauced cms handler:
 ```